sgrisak/sgrisak/README.md

 ## ⚡ Fun facts (AKA, get to know me better):

 - I make bread.
 Well, to be more accurate: I make dough.
 Carbs rule everything around me.
 I love making sourdough bread, pizza dough, English muffins, and all types of pastas.
-I also have made tartlettes, scones, and soft pretzels.
+I also have made tartlettes, scones, soft pretzel bites, and soft pretzels.
 - I used to weld and do sheetmetal work in a factory and now I write code.
 It was quite a jump.
 - I've been to Kuala Lumpur, Malaysia.
-We had a team there that I trained on a new software our company started using.
+We had a team there that I trained on a new software for my company.

 <!--
 Future ideas...